richardgaywood/paydata.org/content/archive/matrix_backport/rules.md

 The only exception is the **Guard** program, which should be removed, as it only works in the context of marks gained against the decker.

-{{% alert title="Notes" %}}
+{{% design %}}
-*6e's cyberdecks have double the number of program slots that 5e's do.
+6e's cyberdecks have double the number of program slots that 5e's do.
 I am not adopting this rule in my game, as I think it encourages analysis paralysis from players as they try to juggle 8+ programs.
 It also results in modifier explosion as each program's effects is added together.
-YMMV.*
+YMMV.

-*Additional houserule for my table: Remove the Wrapper program.
-If it exists, it leads to requirement for endless Matrix Perception tests, slowing down gameplay.*
+Additional houserule for my table: Remove the Wrapper program.
+If it exists, it leads to requirement for endless Matrix Perception tests, slowing down gameplay.
-{{% /alert %}}
+{{% /design %}}

 ## Hosts & IC